nam0612/rust_try_hard/README.md

 #Good language for become blockchain or web dev\
 #1 week with Rust\
-Rust is not oop language as c++ or java but it can write with trait, impl, struct and it is powerfull to write function into big system\
+#This repo just help me practice rust and Rust is not oop language as c++ or java but it can write with trait, impl, struct and it is powerfull to write function into big system